 - From 1969 to 1981, the market returned 105%.
 Isn’t that wonderful?
 During the same period, inflation amounted to 160%, meaning that the market produced a negative 55% return after inflation!

 - From the year 2000 to 2009, the stock market fell by 9%.
 Gold went up by 180%!

 - Since 1928, cash has outperformed the US market in one-third of all the years.

 - The stock market has had a negative return in one out of every four years.
 Cash has never experienced a down year.

 - Once a decade, the stock market has been down over by 30%.

 Once again, please note that the stock market has produced an average 10% annual return on investment for over 100 years!

 So, how do we minimize market bads and maximize on markets that are good to great?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us